 In the introductory program, students earn credit for Spanish 101, 102, 201, and 202.
 Because enrollment is limited, preference is given to upperclass students who are maintaining a cumulative average of at least 2.5.

 For the advanced program, Spanish 202 or its equivalent is a prerequisite.
-Students select four courses from Spanish 301, 302, 330, 331, and 353.
+Students select four courses from Spanish 301, 302, 330, 331, and 351.
 Preference is given to students who are maintaining a cumulative grade point average of 3.0 or better.

-Complete information and application forms are available in the Spanish Department or from Ms. Miriam Driscoll who is director for 1995.
+Complete information and application forms are available in the Spanish Department or from Ms. M. Driscoll, director for 1996.